smaht-dac/submitr/docs/source/advanced_usage.rst

 Other Files Formats
 ===================

-As desribed in the main usage section, the primary and recommended file format for metadata submission is the Excel spreadsheet.
+As described in the main usage section, the primary and recommended file format for metadata submission is the Excel spreadsheet.
 However we also support a couple other formats, as follows.

 JSON Files